-- Do not adjust the driver's seat while driving.
+- Do not adjust the driver's seat while driving so full attention may be given to vehicle operation.
 The seat may move suddenly and could cause loss of control of the vehicle. - After adjustment, gently rock in the seat to make sure it is securely locked.